Linear Difference Equations with a Transition Point at the Origin: Asymptotic nature of the expansion

 converges as $k\to\infty$, for all $n>2M''-\tau_0$.
 Clearly, the limiting function $\delta_n^p(x)$ satisfies (\ref{eq:6.26}).
 Thus $Q_n(x)=s_n^p(x)+\delta_n^p(x)$ is a solution of (\ref{eq:1.7}) satisfying (\ref{eq:6.20}).
 Furthermore, we have from (\ref{eq:6.39})--(\ref{eq:6.41}) that

 Recall that $\widetilde{A}_s(\zeta)$ and $\widetilde{B}_s(\zeta)$ are bounded for $t<t_2-\sigma$.
 By taking an extra term in the expansion in (\ref{eq:6.2}), we have

 for some positive constants $M''_p$ and $M_p$, and (\ref{eq:2.21}) follows.
-(Note that there is an extra factor of $N^\frac12$ outside the square brackets in (\ref{eq:2.19}), so the error terms $\delta_n^p$ in (\ref{eq:2.21}) and (\ref{eq:6.42}) have a slightly different meaning.
-That is to say, the error term $\delta_n^p(x)$ in~(\ref{eq:6.42}) is equal to $\delta_n^p$ in (\ref{eq:2.21}) multiplied by a factor $N^\frac12$.)
+(Note that there is an extra factor of $N^\frac12$ outside the square brackets in (\ref{eq:2.19}), so the error terms $\delta_n^p$ in (\ref{eq:2.21}) and (\ref{eq:6.42}) have a slightly different meaning.)

 In a similar manner as we have done for $\delta_n^p(x)$, it can be proved that

 and hence (\ref{eq:2.20}) follows.
 This completes the proof of Theorem~\ref{thm:1}.